Pavlovsk, Saint Petersburg: After Paul I

 After Paul's death in 1801 the palace was proclaimed a residence of his widow, Maria Feodorovna.
 During that time, it was frequently visited by famous poets and novelists including Sergey Glinka, Nikolay Karamzin and Ivan Krylov.
 Vasily Zhukovsky was a regular reader for Maria Feodorovna and the teacher of Russian language and literature for Princess Charlotte of Württemberg, the wife of Grand Duke Michael Pavlovich of Russia who inherited Pavlovsk after the death of Maria Feodorovna in 1828.
 Michael Pavlovich spent his childhood in Pavlovsk, and then cared much about the city.
 Being a military person, he mostly improved well-being of the military corps staged near Pavlovsk and built barracks, riding stables, forge and workshops.
 But he also improved the roads of Pavlovsk, donated significant amounts to the church and established an orphanage and a school for middle-class children.

 In the 19th century, Pavlovsk became a favorite summer retreat for well-to-do inhabitants of the Russian capital.
 The life of Pavlovsk's dachniki was described by Fyodor Dostoyevsky, who frequently visited the town, in his novel The Idiot.
-To facilitate transportation, the first railway in Russia, the Tsarskoe Selo Railway, was built around 1836.
+To facilitate transportation, the first railway in Russia, the Tsarskoye Selo Railway, was built around 1836.
 The first test runs were performed between Pavlovsk and Tsarskoye Selo using carriages horse-drawn over the rails.
 Regular trains powered by steam locomotives began operating between Pavlovsk and St. Petersburg from May 1838.
 Aiming to promote the railway, the Pavlovsk terminus was built in 1836–1838 as an entertainment center.
 It regularly hosted evening festivities, and Johann Strauss II (1856), Franz Liszt, Robert Schumann and Feodor Chaliapin were among the celebrities who performed there.
 The station was called 'Vauxhall Pavilion', and its fame eventually caused the word "voksal" (воксал) to enter the Russian language, with the meaning "substantial railway station building".

 Michael Pavlovich died in 1849 leaving no heir, and thus Pavlovsk became property of a son of Nicholas I, Grand Duke Konstantin Nikolayevich of Russia.
 Konstantin Nikolayevich established in 1872 an art gallery and a museum in the palace and opened them for public access.
 He also promoted construction in 1876 of a laboratory dedicated to meteorology and study of magnetic fields on the outskirts of the park.
 Pavlovsk became a popular residence and by 1874 had 323 summer cottages.
 The celebrities living here included Alexander Brullov, Peter Clodt von Jürgensburg and Vladimir Sollogub.